svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 # Caching

-mangoo I/O uses [Guava Cache](https://github.com/google/guava/wiki) CachesExplained as default Cache for storing and accessing values in-memory.
+mangoo I/O caching comes in two flavours out of the box: [Guava Cache](https://github.com/google/guava/wiki/CachesExplained) and [Hazlecast](https://hazelcast.com/).
+The default Cache is Guava as this is mostly suitable for using a single instance mangoo I/O applicaton.
 To use the cache in your application, simply inject the cache class.

 	@Inject
 	private Cache cache;